Great Canadian achievements in sport

-There’s definitely a love and passion for athletics in Canada – from hosting Olympic Games to winning Stanley Cups and World Series to producing some of the greatest athletes to ever compete in their respective sports.
+There’s definitely a love and passion for sport in Canada – from hosting Olympic Games to winning Stanley Cups and World Series to producing some of the greatest athletes to ever compete in their respective sports.

-Let’s take a look back on some of the more notable achievements as we look forward to more glorious moments in the near future.
+Let’s take a look back on some of the more notable Canadian achievements as we look forward to more glorious moments in the near future.

 Great achievement: Challenged himself to run across Canada to raise funds for cancer research

 He’s undoubtedly one of the most inspirational sports figures worldwide.
 Fox, who was missing his right leg due to cancer, was determined to prove to himself and people that any challenge can be conquered when you dedicate your life to it.
 Certainly, he proved to the world that amputees are able to compete in sport.
-Five years after the ‘Marathon of Hope’, Rick Hansen, arguably one of Canada’s most famous Paralympic athletes, and a friend of Fox’s, made his own historic journey on the ‘The Man in Motion World Tour’.
+Five years after the ‘Marathon of Hope’, Rick Hansen, arguably one of Canada’s most famous Paralympic athletes and a friend of Fox’s, made his own historic journey on the ‘The Man in Motion World Tour’.
 These men created tremendous change for the inclusion of people with disabilities in sport.